• Skip to main content

 Saute your veggies and rice

 The trick here is to heat your broth.
-I just use a microwave safe measuring cup and nuke it for 2 minutes.
+I just use a microwave safe measuring cup and heat it for about 2 minutes.
 It helps cook the rice faster so everything is done at the same time!
-I added a bit of lemon zest as well…that stuff is a flavor booster and then some!
+I added a bit of lemon zest as well, because I like mine extra lemony.

 Baked Chicken and Lemon Rice Pilaf